dortania/OpenCore-Legacy-Patcher/docs/DONATE.md

   * `File -> SaveAs` and open an issue on Github
   * Note: We want IOReg dumps of hardware not running on OpenCore, instead running a clean, supported OS

-If you have any legacy hardware you're willing to donate, please contact us at the following email:
+If you have any legacy hardware you're willing to donate or what to buy us something, please contact us at the following email:

 * khronokernel@icloud.com